1

 You can sign up to receive this survey electronically at peelregion.ca/construction/signup

 Thank you for your patience as we complete this necessary work.
-This work will allow us to continue providing
+This work will allow us to continue providing you with high quality wastewater services.
+If you have any questions, please contact us.

 Engineering Services Division